ky213/talage-api/README.md

 ## Building

-Ensure you have a valid C and C++ compiler as well as 'make' installed on the system.
+Ensure you have a valid C and C++ compiler, 'make', 'automake', 'autoconf', and 'libtool' installed on the system.
 All are required to compile platform-specific npm packages.

+On a Mac, XCode will install the compilers and 'make.
+You can use homebrew to install the other requirements with ```brew install libtool autoconf automake```.

-Run ```npm install``` to install all of the required packages.
+Once the build pre-requisites are install, run ```npm install``` to install all of the required node packages.
 This may take a bit on first run due to the encryption library build.

 ## Running